programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 Congratulations!
 You have successfully downloaded and set up the Geoparser, and you can now begin geo-parsing.

-### Geoparsing A Text File
+### Geo-parsing a Text File

 In this section you will learn how to geo-parse a simple text file.
 Use the `cd` command to go the geoparser’s script directory:

     cd ./geoparser-v1.1/scripts

-and try out one of the examples we provide as part of the distribution by running the following two commands:
+and try out one of the examples provided as part of the distribution by running the following two commands:

     cat ../in/172172.txt | ./run -t plain -g geonames -o ../out 172172